isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

  [A `swap` may not fail](#Rc-swap-fail).
-If a `swap` tries to exit with an exception, it's a bad design error and the program had better terminate.
+If a `swap` tries to exit with an exception, it’s a bad design error and the program had better terminate.

 ##### Enforcement